-Years and months durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function (See 10.3.4.1.).
+FEEL does not have duration literals, although we use boldface duration literals to represent values in the semantic domain.
+Durations can be expressed using a string literal and the duration() built-in function.
+Years and months durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function (Semantic domain.
 We use boldface years and month duration literals to represent values in the semantic domain.
-The literal format of the characters within the quotes of the string literal is defined by the lexical space of the XPath Data Model yearMonthDuration datatype.
+We use boldface years within the quotes of the string literal is defined by the lexical space of the XPath Data Model yearMonthDuration datatype.
 A years and months duration in the semantic domain is a pair of numbers for the years and months of duration, normalized such that the sum of these numbers is minimized.
 For example, FEEL(duration("P0Y13M")) = P1Y1M.